Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 ## 3. How It Works

+**Note** This project is currently scoped for the United States.
+We fully expect that international parties will eventually contribute to extend the scope to support law enforcement agencies globally.

 * If a 911 call is made, the event’s address, date, and time is logged as an incident.

 * An incident may or may not be given a case number